 The Submission Details menu includes Assignment Type, Number of attempts, and Plagiarism Tools.

 Group Submission: Selecting Group Submission will bring up a list of groups in your course.
 Select the Group or Groups that the assignment is for and move those to the column on the right.
-In the following example, the Assignment will be issued to Sample Groups 2 and 4.
+In the following example, the Assignment will be issued to Sample Group 1.

 Number of Attempts